godotengine/godot-docs/community/contributing/code_style_guidelines.rst

 For those, we follow the `PEP-8 style guide <https://www.python.org/dev/peps/pep-0008/>`_, this is however not as strongly enforced as for the C++ code.
-If you are so enclined, you can check and format your Python changes using `autopep8 <https://pypi.python.org/pypi/autopep8>`_.
+If you are so inclined, you can check and format your Python changes using `autopep8 <https://pypi.python.org/pypi/autopep8>`_.